Daleep-Singh/Java_OOP/README.md

 # Java_OOP
 This folder contains files for the building of a Monster.
-The code is in Java_OOP/OOP/src.
+The code is in the OOP/src folder.
 Main concepts used are inheritance.